-At the beginning of the rotation, the trainee must show the SoT their learning portfolio including copies of all previous assessments.
-The supervisor and trainee will use the learning portfolio to set appropriate educational and clinical goals for the following rotation.
+At the beginning of the rotation, it is the trainee's responsibility to show the SoT their learning portfolio including copies of all previous assessments.
+The learning portfolio is to be used by the supervisor and trainee to set appropriate educational and clinical goals for the following rotation.

-Midterm interim assessment
+Midterm interim assessment - Formative

+The midterm assessment report is a Formative assessment that occurs at the three-month point of each six-month rotation.
+The trainee will discuss with their SoT their training progress, identify strengths and weaknesses in their clinical performance, and seek feedback and guidance on areas for improvement.

-Trainees must arrange a meeting with their SoT at the three-month point of each six-month rotation to discuss their progress, seek feedback, and identify strengths and weaknesses in their clinical performance.
-The SoT will document the meeting using the Trainee Assessment Report (WBA FORM 01).
+It is the trainee's responsibility to arrange a meeting with their SoT to complete the midterm assessment report.
+The SoT will document their assessment of the trainee's progression using the Midterm Trainee Assessment Report (WBA FORM 01A).